feerglas/stencil-storybook-template/readme.md

 Note:

 the start command runs `start:stencil` and `start:storybook` in parallel.
 If you start it for the first time, it might fail.
-The reason being, that storybook will access the stencil build artefact, which might not yet be ready.
-If you encounter this, just shut down the server and run the command again.
+The reason being, that storybook will access the stencil build artefacts, which might not yet be ready.
+If you encounter this, just shut down the server and run `npm run start:stencil` before.

 ## Linting